 So, how do you find reps with the right call center skills?
 It all starts with your recruitment drive.

 In call center hiring, just like in any other profession, you’re unlikely to come across many perfect candidates.
-Beyond experience and a track record of success, you’ll want to identify a set of character traits that mark an individual out as a potential cold-calling superstar.
+Beyond years of experience and a track record of success, you’ll want to identify a set of character traits that mark an individual out as a potential cold-calling superstar.

 A great memory and being able to use it